SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Research Methodology

 \section{Research Methodology}

-As a literature basis for this \ac{SoK}, we searched in common search engines, such as "Google Scholar" for scientific literature published in the domain of security of the image processing pipeline.
-We started our search on the security-related work and continued on the robustness-related work.
+As a literature basis for this \ac{SoK}, we searched in common search engines, such as "Google Scholar" for scientific literature published in the security and robustness domains of the image processing pipeline, following the snowballing system~\cite{wohlin_guidelines_2014}.
+For both domains, we consider work irrespective of its publication date but limited our search to research that applies to autonomous vehicles, as this is a given constraint of our \ac{SoK}.

-As part of the security-related work, we included the work based on the following criteria:
+As part of the security-related work, we included the work based on the following criteria: \begin{itemize} \item The work exploits working principles of (parts of) the image processing pipeline of \autoref{fig:teaser}. \item The work represents a pure attack, an attack with proposed mitigation, or a pure defense concept. \end{itemize}

-\begin{itemize} \item The work exploits working principles of (parts of) the image processing pipeline of \autoref{fig:teaser}. \item The work represents either an attack on the system, an attack with a proposed mitigation, or a pure defense concept. \item For work that does not directly exploit the camera system, we limited our search to research that applies to autonomous vehicles, as this is a given constraint of our \ac{SoK}. \item We consider work irrespective of its publication date. \end{itemize}
+Similarly, for the robustness-related work, we included it based on the following criteria: \begin{itemize} \item The work improves and/or analyzes (parts of) components in the image processing pipeline concerning both image quality and more robust \ac{CV} applications. \item The work represents either an analysis of the existing system or provides improvements on the robustness. \end{itemize}